-The National University of Ireland Galway
+National University of Ireland Galway

-Dr. Paul Flynn
+Dr Paul Flynn

 About the organisation

 Queen’s College Galway was founded in 1845.
-Following construction of the iconic Quadrangle building, the University opened its doors four years later to the first cohort of just 68 students.
-From humble beginnings, NUI Galway has grown massively in size and reputation over the past 170 years.
-According to QS World University Rankings, the University is now among the Top 1% in the world, and we are recognised as being one of the best universities for our international outlook.
+Following construction of the iconic Quadrangle building, the University opened its doors four years later to its first cohort of 68 students.
+From humble beginnings, NUI Galway has grown sgnificantly in size and reputation over the past 175 years.
+According to QS World University Rankings, the University is now among the world's top 1%, and its vibrant and active Alumni help NUI Galway stay well-connected across the globe.

 The history competition